 The Drew line extends back even further to strolling country players in Great Britain in the 1700s, such as great-great-great-great grandfather Thomas Haycraft Lane and great-great-great-great grandmother Louisa Rouse Lane, but that is as far as recorded history takes us, so it is possible it goes back even beyond that.

-But even today after her many successes, Drew has problems getting quality roles like her 2009 turn as Little Edie in HBO's Grey Gardens.
-As a result, she has cut back on her work as an actress, recently only agreeing to star in Miss You Already, in order to play opposite Toni Collette, who she describes as "one of the greatest actresses."
+But even today after her many successes, Drew had problems getting quality roles like her 2009 turn as Little Edie in Grey Gardens.
+As a result, she has cut back on her work as an actress.
+More recently, she only agreed to star in Miss You Already in order to play opposite Toni Collette, who she describes as "one of the greatest actresses."

 Rather, she has opted to focus her energies on other entities in her business empire: Flower Beauty and Flower Eyewear as they provide a more flexible schedule, allowing her to spend time with something she has long desired: her very own family.

-After two marriages and two divorces -- Welsh bar owner Jeremy Thomas and comedian Tom Green -- and several long-term relationships, including Strokes drummer Fabrizio Moretti, in June 2012, Drew finally found the marriage she was longing for with art consultant Will Kopelman.
-The couple have two daughters -- Olive, 3, and Frankie, 22 months.
+She had two short marriages with Welsh bar owner Jeremy Thomas and comedian Tom Green, and a long-term relationship with Strokes drummer Fabrizio Moretti.
+In June 2012, Drew tied the knot with art consultant Will Kopelman.
+The couple have two daughters — Olive, born in 2012, and Frankie, born in 2014.
+The couple divorced in 2016.

 "I would unfortunately have to risk them hating me," she told The Guardian.
 "That doesn't mean I would ever sh*t on the profession of acting.
 I think it's wonderful.
 I think films saved my life.
 I mean, I come from a family that has done acting for 400 years.
 But film sets are a bizarre world.
 For me, it was better than my circumstances.
 It was a savior.
 For my children, it will not be better than their circumstances.
 They are going to be so saved and so loved that they won't need a film set to make their life better."